You have no items in your shopping cart.

 Monthly Archives: January 2013

-To kick off the New Year, we added three new medical alert bracelets to the already huge selection of styles for kids and teens.
+To kick off the New Year, we added three new bracelets to the already huge selection of medical alert and allergy bracelets for kids and teens.
 The first two bracelets “Like” and “Caution Tape,” are inspired by pure fun and whimsy.
 We first introduced a bracelet along these lines last month called the "Mustache".

 The third bracelet, “Jamie,” is a variation on the trendy & colorful multi-strand wrap bracelets so popular right now.